How do you take a life cycle perspective?

-I became aware that one of the concepts in the Standard is new to many people.
+While presenting a series of one day courses on behalf of SAI Global entitled “Preparing for the transition to ISO14001:2015″ I became aware that one of the concepts in the Standard is new to many people.
 Its the taking of a “life cycle perspective”.
-So, what does this mean?

-A life cycle is defined in the Standard as the consecutive and interlinked stages of a product system, from raw material acquisition or generation from natural resources to end-of-life treatment.
+A life cycle is defined in the Standard as the “consecutive and interlinked stages of a product system, from raw material acquisition or generation from natural resources to end-of-life treatment”.

 Life cycle assessment has been around since the 1990’s and is often called the “cradle-to-grave” approach for assessing industrial systems.
 This begins with the gathering of raw materials from the earth to create the product and ends at the point when all materials are returned to the earth.

 By including the impacts throughout the product life cycle, LCA provides a comprehensive view of the environmental aspects of the product or process and a more accurate picture of the true environmental trade-offs in product and process selection.

-It should be noted that a full LCA on each product will not be a requirement of the new standard.
+It should be noted that a full LCA on each product is not a requirement of ISO14001:2015.
 The introduction of the term “life cycle perspective” will simply translate into a stronger expectation for companies to consider how their decisions impact further upstream or downstream of its operations.